-1. A parent can report a student absence by calling the Attendance Clerk at your child’s school.
+1. Report a student’s absence by calling the Attendance Clerk at your child’s school.

-2. Upon returning to school, a student must bring a written excuse from the doctor to the office.
+2. Upon return to school, a student must bring a written excuse from the doctor to the office.
 The note must show:

-School attendance is required by law.
-Appointments should be scheduled outside school hours, whenever possible.
-If a student needs to be dismissed early, he/she are to be signed out through the office.
+Every attempt should be made to schedule appointments outside of school hours.
+If a student needs to be dismissed early, he/she must be signed out through the office.

-All students must report to the office to sign in if arriving to school after 7:30 a.m. at TES/ 8:15 at ACES Students who are not in school or who are tardy without parental or school consent, will be considered truant.
-Truancy violates state & local attendance laws & will be considered a serious offense.
+All students must report to the office to sign in if arriving to school after 7:30 a.m. at TES or after 8:15 at ACES.
+Students who are not in school, or tardy without parental or school consent, will be considered truant.
+Truancy violates state and local attendance laws and will be considered a serious offense.
 Continued truancy may result in legal action or expulsion.
 Students with a pattern of tardiness at the beginning of the school day or between classes will be subject to disciplinary action.

-Although emergencies happen infrequently, it is very important to keep your child’s emergency information up to date so we can reach you if there is a problem.
-If a child is involved in an emergency situation, every effort will be made to contact the parent/guardian immediately.
-If the parent cannot be reached the alternate person listed on the student’s emergency card will be notified.
-The school will continue to try to locate the parents.
-If emergency medical care is needed, the student will be taken to the nearest hospital.
-When children hurt themselves at school, parents are responsible for any related medical bills.
+It is very important to keep your child’s emergency information up to date so we can reach you if there is a problem.
+In case of an emergency, every effort will be made to contact the parent/guardian immediately.
+If the parent cannot be reached, alternate contacts, as listed on the student’s emergency card, will be notified.
+In the case of necessary emergency medical care, the local fire department is summoned.
+The student could potentially be transported to the nearest hospital.
+While at school, injuries remain the responsibility of the parent for all related medical bills.

-Any student who becomes ill or injured should report to the nurse or principal’s office immediately.
-Only school personnel will be permitted to contact parents if student is ill or injured.
-Students are not allowed to use personal cell phones during the school day to notify parents of illness unless given permission by school personnel.
+Any student who becomes ill or injured should report to the health office or Principal’s office immediately.
+School personnel will contact the family if a student is ill or injured.
+Students are not allowed to use personal cell phones during the school day unless permission is granted by school personnel.
+A school phone can be made available for student use upon receiving permission to do so.
 Students who become ill during school hours should be taken home since our care facilities are limited.
 It is very important that we have an alternate person to contact in the event of an emergency in case the parent cannot be reached.
-Please notify the school office of change of address or phone numbers.
-School records must be current in the event of an emergency.
-Students are not allowed to leave school under any circumstances without permission of the health or administration office.
+Students are not allowed to leave school grounds, under any circumstances, without permission of the health or administration office.